 At a)plan, the term “life coaching” is not necessarily an all-inclusive way to think about coaching.
 While many people refer to general coaching as “life coaching,” the truth is that life, career, relationships, parenting, and more are all part of the same system.
 For that reason, at a)plan we like to make the distinction that we engage in “whole person” coaching.

-One of the underlying themes of coaching is that clients can and should seek powerful breakthroughs both in life and work, as a result of their coaching.
-Breakthroughs can take many forms, and they can mean different things to different people.
+One of the underlying themes of great coaching is that clients may seek powerful breakthroughs both in life and work, as a result of their coaching.
+Breakthroughs may take many forms, and they can mean different things to different people.
 Adopting a new life-changing habit is a breakthrough that could come as a result of setting a coaching goal.
 Changing the way you view a problem is a breakthrough that might come from a weekly coaching session.
 In coaching, change is welcomed and embraced as we seek to improve our individual situations.

 Coaching Goals: Definition

 In a coaching engagement, coaching goals are any desired outcomes that an individual seeks to achieve through working with their coach over a period of time.

 At a)plan, our method revolves around creating three core coaching goals.
 The client is responsible for creating their own goals, but their coach is a key part of that process as a thought partner and feedback provider.

 The driving question that helps clients create high-reaching goals is simple: What do you really want?
 As your coach helps you peel back the layers to this question, goals begin to reveal themselves.
 Chipping away at those goals, defining them, then writing them down are foundational steps of the coaching experience.

 Coaching Goals Examples